IguanasEverywhere/repertoire-manager/README.md

 Repertoire Manager is a web application that allows musicians (particularly collaborative pianists) to catalog and retrieve information on pieces of music they have played.

+## Installation Instructions

+Repertoire Manager is not currently live on the web.
+The backend is stored and run using in a local file called db.json .
+Recommended 'installation' instructions are:
+* Fork and Clone this Repo
+* Install JSON-Server
+* Within the home directory of the project, run json-server --watch db.json
+* Open index.html in the browser
+* Enjoy!

 ## Usage

 Interacting with Repertoire Manager, users can: